diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

           k STRING
           v STRING

-For measuring the "best" shop location, we assume the following:
+For measuring the suitability of a shop location, we assume the following:
 * The more _restaurants_ are around, the more customers will show up. (+)
 * The more _trainstations_ are around, the more customers will show up. (+)
 * The more other _shops_ are around, the fewer customers will show up.
 They rather might go to the competitors. (-)